duereg/hugo-site/content/beginners-guide/01a-fouls.md

 ## Free arm

 Your non-stick hand cannot push, pull, or grab an opponent or their stick.
-Bracing or supporting your stick with that hand while you have the puck is also a free-arm foul.
-Turning yourself without touching anyone is fine.
+Using two hands on your stick while you have the puck is also a foul.

 ## Obstruction

 Using your body to keep an opponent off the puck or off their path.

 - **Barging.** Swimming into someone with shoulder, head, or free arm.
 Common when the puck sits behind you and you plow into a set defender.
-If they stepped into your line, they may be at fault instead.
+If they swam into your path (a moving pick), they may be at fault instead.
 - **Blocking.** Parking in someone’s path so they cannot reach the puck after a flick or steal.
 - **Screening / shepherding.** Two teammates swim together; the one without the puck walls the opponent off.
 If you are the support player, leave space under or beside you.